istio/istio.io/content/en/faq/security/check-policy.md

 weight: 11
 ---

-The `istioctl` tool provides an option for this purpose.
+The [`istioctl`](/docs/reference/commands/istioctl) command provides an option for this purpose.
 You can do:

 {{< text bash >}}
 $ istioctl authn tls-check $CLIENT_POD httpbin.default.svc.cluster.local